HaxeFlixel/haxeflixel.com/README.md

 4. Start hacking away by modifying the `src` directory, the live reload plugin will compile the site as you save the files you modify.

 ##Contributing

+If you want to contribute and improve our website please work on a [fork](https://github.com/HaxeFlixel/haxeflixel.com/fork) or feature branch.
+Only working and tested changes will be merged into master.
+Use the [issue system](https://github.com/HaxeFlixel/haxeflixel.com/issues) for developer support and approval on your changes.

 ### How to add Documentation

-Documentation is being pulled periodically from the [flixel-docs](https://github.com/HaxeFlixel/flixel-docs) repository, please review the readme there for more info.
+Documentation is being pulled periodically from the [flixel-docs](https://github.com/HaxeFlixel/flixel-docs) repository, please review the readme there for more info on updating the haxeflixel.com/documentation pages.

 ### How to add a demo